BarsatKhadka/touch-grass-challenge/README.md

 ### Backend Setup (with VS CODE)

 1. Open the touch-grass-backend with VS Code
-2. Go to src/main/java/com/barsat/touch_grass/TouchGrassApplication.java
+2. Go to `src/main/java/com/barsat/touch_grass/TouchGrassApplication.java`
 3. Install the extension: Extension pack for java

+### Backend Setup (with Intellij Idea)
+1.

 ## Setting up the database
-Create a database in mysql.
-Name your database name.
+1. Create a database in MySQL.
+Name your database as you prefer.
-1. Open the touch-grass-backend
+2. Open the touch-grass-backend in your code editor.
-2. Go to resources/application.properties
+3. Navigate to `resources/application.properties` and update the database credentials:
 ```
 spring.datasource.url=jdbc:mysql://localhost:3306/{your_db_name}
 spring.datasource.username={your_sql_username}
 spring.datasource.password={your_sql_password}
 ```
-The database schema is managed by hibernate which automatically generates schema for you!
+* Hibernate will automatically generate the database schema for you.

 ### Environment Variables
-you can create env files instead of directly putting your db names in place of application.properties for security concerns.
+For added security, it is recommended to store your database credentials in environment variables instead of directly placing them in the `application.properties` file.
+You can create a .env file to manage these variables as per your code editor.